rjgraffham/psquid.net/_posts/2012-02-21-openid-and-statusnet.markdown

 - status.net
 ---

+**EDIT**: *This post is still marginally relevant to OpenID in general, but the status.net instance in question is defunct.*

 Today I discovered something cool about status.net, that I hadn't known before.
 Namely, that you can delegate your [OpenID][1] to it.
 I already had an OpenID identity referenced in my site, but it delegated to Google, which had two problems:

  - It wasn't linked to any one account, so services I logged into would tend get confused if I was logged into a different Google account.